Overview

 Webhook auto-disabled

-After 30 consecutive failures, webhooks are automatically disabled.
-Fix the
+After 30 consecutive failed calls, webhooks are automatically disabled.
+Fix

 Event data details